OWASP/samm/v2.0/summit-201810-Minneapolis/Summit-outcomes.md

 More details available here: https://github.com/OWASP/samm/blob/master/v2.0/summit-201810-Minneapolis/assessment-session.md
 **Next steps:**
 * Daniel will present the concept in the next call in order to align with the team.
 (Daniel)
+* Schedule a dedicated call on this together with Daniel
 * Everybody will try to:
 1. clearly describe an objective/benefit for every maturity level of every stream (one sentence summary) (All)
 2. add multiple comprehensive "Indicators of quality" formulated in the way "Typically, on this maturity level, ..."
 (All)